lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

                 *   Tally votes from the `Submission` table for this `proposal_id`.
                 *   Determine the outcome (e.g., option with most votes wins, or details of a tie).
                 *   Store the `outcome` (e.g., "Option A passed", or "Tie: Option A & B") and `raw_results` (e.g., `{"Option A": 10, "Option B": 10, "Option C": 5}`) in the `Proposal` table.
-                *   **Post Results to Channel:** Edit the original proposal message or send a new message replying to it.
+                *   **Post Results to the proposal's target_channel_id:** Edit the original proposal message or send a new message replying to it.
                     *   Message: "🏁 **Proposal Closed: [Title]**

 Results: